cityofaustin/vision-zero/etl/cris_import/README.md

 Create your environment by saving a copy of the `env_template` file as `.env`.
 The template includes default values for local development.
 See the password store for more details.

-All interactions with AWS S3 occur with against a single bucket which has subdirectores for the `dev` and `prod` environments.
+All interactions with AWS S3 occur against a single bucket which has subdirectores for the `dev` and `prod` environments.
 If you set your `BUCKET_ENV` to `dev` you can safely run this ETL's S3 operations.

 ```
 BUCKET_ENV=dev